 Apple describes the rotor gesture as "rotate two fingers on the screen around a point between them".
 You may find it easier to use a thumb and finger or you may even prefer to use two hands.
 Another approach is to place two fingers on the screen and then rotate the phone.
 (This probably isn't practical on a tablet.)
 The rotation doesn't need to be a big move; you wil probably find that a small rotary movement is sufficient.
 Please experiment in VoiceOver practice to discover what works best for you.

-The settings to redefine the rotor gestures can be found in Settings > Accessibility > VoiceOver > Commands > Touch Gestures.
-Please seek assistance if necessary; it's easy to do damage in this area of Settings.
+The settings to redefine the rotor gestures can be found in Settings / Accessibility / VoiceOver / Commands / Touch Gestures.
+Redefine two finger swipe right to next rotor and two finger swipe left to previous rotor.
+Please seek assistance if necessary; it's easy to do damage in this area of Settings but if you suspect you have blundered then it's easy to reset all VoiceOver commands back to their original settings at Settings / Accessibility / VoiceOver / Commands / Reset VoiceOver Commands.

 The items that are arranged around the rotor dial change depending on what you are doing at the time; they vary with the context.

 You are in control of which items can appear on your rotor dial.
-There is a rotor items setting in Settings > Accessibility > VoiceOver > Rotor where you can change the items that may appear when you use the rotor gesture to turn the dial.
-A trainer may have set that up for you but, if you are confident, feel free to change these settings to add some items you need and certainly to remove items you don't use.
+There is a Rotor Items setting in Settings > Accessibility > VoiceOver > Rotor where you can change the items that may appear when you use the rotor gesture to turn the dial.
+A trainer may have set that up for you but, if you are confident, you can change these settings to add some items you need and certainly to remove items you don't use.
 It will speed things up if you only have items you regularly need to use on your rotor.
 It is also possible to change the order of items on your rotor dial here so you can more quickly access the items you use most.
+If you know the name of a rotor item you wish to add or remove you can go quickly to it using the search field near bottom centre of the screen.

 For a simple example, you can explore how the rotor can be used to change the speed at which VoiceOver talks.
 Rotate the rotor clockwise until you hear "speaking rate".
 If you overshoot, turn the rotor in the opposite direction or go all the way round the dial clockwise again if you find that easier.
 With the rotor set to speaking rate, swipe up with one finger to make VoiceOver speak faster and swipe down with one finger to make VoiceOver speak more slowly.
 The volume rotor setting similarly controls the volume of VoiceOver speech relative to the main volume setting.
 If you are new to VoiceOver you may be prone to accidental swipes so it is sensible to rotate your rotor setting to something like words after you have used the rotor to adjust speaking rate or volume.
 If you don't think you are likely to want to change the speed or volume of VoiceOver speech this way it is best to remove speaking rate and volume from your rotor in the Rotor Items settings mentioned above.
 This will both remove clutter from your rotor dial and also avoid unintentional changes to speaking rate or volume.

-Other uses of the rotor, including how helpful it can be when browsing the web, editing text and starting handwriting are described in other sections.
+The rotor has many uses, including how helpful it can be when browsing the web, editing text and starting handwriting.